svou1502/JUNE-4781026/Jokes/README.md

 Here are some Safe For Work Jokes
+Why did the cow cross the road? - To get to the udder side
 - Fork this repo
 - Optional: create a branch
 - add a joke in a file